torvalds/linux/Documentation/process/submitting-patches.rst

 hosted elsewhere as well, though.

-Linus Torvalds is the final arbiter of all changes accepted into the Linux kernel.
+Linus Torvalds is the final arbiter of all changes accepted into the GNU/Linux kernel.
 His e-mail address is <torvalds@linux-foundation.org>.
 He gets a lot of e-mail, and, at this point, very few patches go through Linus directly, so typically you should do your best to -avoid- sending him e-mail.